9 Best Payroll Services for Small Businesses in 2023

 TimeTrex has an online wizard to guide you through the payroll process.
 (Source: TimeTrex)

-Users gave TimeTrex average ratings of 4.2 out of 5 on third-party sites like Capterra and G2 (as of this writing).
-What they like most about it is its user-friendly tools and how it helps minimize the time needed to track employee attendance and process payroll.
-Others said it is difficult to set up and some of its features aren’t intuitive.
+Users gave TimeTrex average ratings of 4.3 out of 5 on third-party sites like Capterra and G2 (as of this writing).
+What they like most about it is its user-friendly tools and how it helps automate time tracking and payroll management.
+Others said it is difficult to set up, and some of its features aren’t intuitive.

 Justworks: Best for Companies That Need a Low-cost, High-functioning PEO